-In the scenes where Richard Burton and Clint Eastwood climb the steep fortress walls, Eastwood moves with ease, while Burton is clearly working hard physically.
-This was due to the fact that Burton, who was a hard-drinker and out-of-shape by that point, chose to ride a crane (made invisible by special effects) up the wall, whereas the young, healthy Eastwood was actually climbing the wall.
+In the scenes where Richard Burton and Clint Eastwood climb the steep fortress walls, Burton moves with ease, while Eastwood is clearly working hard physically.
+This was due to the fact that Burton, who was a hard-drinker, a chain smoker and out-of-shape by that point, chose to ride a crane (made invisible by special effects) up the wall, whereas the health-conscious Eastwood was actually climbing the wall.
 Burton had already been diagnosed with bursitis - possibly aggravated by faulty treatment - arthritis and dermatitis.

 The driving force behind the film was Richard Burton's stepson, who wanted to see his stepfather in a good old-fashioned adventure movie.
 Burton approached producer Elliott Kastner for ideas, who asked Alistair MacLean.
 At that time, most of MacLean's novels had either been made into films, or were in the process of being filmed.
 Kastner persuaded MacLean to write a new story.
 Six weeks later, MacLean delivered the script.

 The part that ultimately went to Clint Eastwood was also offered to Lee Marvin, but he declined, telling the producers they were about four years too late.
 Marvin had already starred in a World War II action-adventure, The Dirty Dozen (1967), which he hated.
 Although it made him a huge star, he did not want to return to that type of movie.

 The "Schloss Adler" is actually the "Schloss Hohenwerfen" in Austria.
 At the time of filming, the castle was being used as a police training camp.
 There are no cable cars near Schloss Hohenwerfen.
 Hence the Cable Car shooting is done somewhere else.